 The price signals, market structures and policies do not exist that would drive a wholesale change in agricultural practices.
 These factors tend to hold the current system in place.
 Farmers often lack both the incentives and management skills to make changes to diversified and integrated systems.
 Additionally, the specific crops used in new systems will likely vary from region to region, depending on soil, climate and market.
 Historically, adoption of change follows a bell-shaped curve.
 The experiences of the early adopters pave the way for the next round of change.
 Small changes in policy could both jump-start and ease transition to these kinds of farming systems.

 The concept that regionally appropriate mixes of crops in diverse rotations can enhance ecosystem services and replace synthetic inputs is a principle that works across regions.
-This study focused on diversifying the two-year corn-soybean system common in the Midwest.
+This study focused on diversifying the 2-year corn-soybean system common in the Midwest.
 The experimental rotations included alfalfa and small grains, which may or may not be the most appropriate crops for other agricultural regions.

 Pre-owned machinery could be used but machines for planting and harvesting small grains, like oats, and hay crops like alfalfa would be required.

 How do these systems work with genetically-modified (GM) seeds?